This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Wells Fargo's value that present opportunities for upside or downside to the current Trefis price estimate for Wells Fargo:

-- Average Outstanding Balance on Home Mortgage Loans: We currently forecast the average outstanding balance on Wells Fargo's home mortgage loans will increase going forward from under $320 billion in 2012 to cross $420 billion by the end of the Trefis forecast period,an average annual growth rate of about 4%.
-However, there could be 5% downside to the Trefis price estimate if Wells Fargo's mortgage loan outstanding balance were to grow at the rate of 2% annually in the future.
+- Net Interest Yield on Mortgage Loans: We currently estimate that the net interest yield on Wells Fargo's home mortgage loans will increase going forward from 3.93% in 2014 to 4% by the end of the Trefis forecast period as the interest rate environment improves.
+However, there could be a 5% upside to the Trefis price estimate if the yield figure reaches the 4.5%-level seen over 2005-2007.

-- Provisions for Credit Losses as % of Home Mortgage Loans Outstanding: We currently forecast that the credit losses on Wells Fargo's outstanding home mortgage loans as a percentage of the total loans will fall sharply going forward to settle around 1.1%.
-There could be 4% downside to the Trefis price estimate if provision for credit losses were to remain around current levels in the future.
-On the other hand, if the credit losses as a percentage of loans fall to historical level of around 0.5% there could be a potential upside of 5% to the Trefis price estimate.
+- Provisions as % of Mortgage Loans: We currently forecast that the credit losses on Wells Fargo's outstanding home mortgage loans as a percentage of the total loans will continue to fall to settle around 0.5%.
+There could be 4% upside to the Trefis price estimate if provision for credit losses were to remain around current levels in the future.
+On the other hand, if the credit losses as a percentage of loans settle around 1% there could be a potential downside of 5% to the Trefis price estimate.

 Asset Management & Brokerage

-- Commission & Other Fees: We currently forecast that Wells Fargo's commission & other fee revenues from the asset management and brokerage business will rise rapidly from $7.7 billion in 2012 to almost $11 billion by the end of the Trefis forecast period, an annualized rate of 5.5%.
-There could be a 3% downside to the Trefis price estimate if commission and other fee revenues increase at a slower rate reaching $9 billion by the end of the forecast period.
+- Trust, Investment & IRA Fees : We currently forecast that Wells Fargo's trust, investment & IRA fee revenues from the asset management and brokerage business will rise rapidly from $9.2 billion in 2014 to almost $11.5 billion by the end of the Trefis forecast period at an annualized rate of 3%.
+There could be a 5% upside to the Trefis price estimate if commission and other fee revenues increase at a faster rate to reach $14 billion by the end of the forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Wells Fargo at the top of the page.

-Wells Fargo & Co. is a diversified financial services company headquartered in San Francisco, U.S. At the end of 2012, Wells Fargo was the fourth largest bank in the U.S. by assets and the largest bank by market cap.
+Wells Fargo & Co. is a diversified financial services company headquartered in San Francisco, U.S. It is the fourth largest bank in the U.S. by assets and the largest bank by market capitalization.
 Wells Fargo originates and services the largest number of mortgages in the country.
-It is also the second largest bank in deposits and debit card.
+It is also the second largest bank in terms of deposits and debit cards in circulation.

 The bank offers financial products and services for corporates, government, financial institutions, private and business clients throughout the world.
 Services offered include banking, insurance, investments, mortgage and consumer finance.